IsaacSpeed/ResearchPapers/README.md

-# ResearchPapers
+# Research Papers
-Any papers I've written (likely only CS) that I'm proud of go here.
+A place to store any technical writing that I'm proud of.